+Community-engaged teaching and research remains at the heart of Prof. Yu’s approach as a scholar.
 A Founding Board Member of the Chinese Canadian Historical Society of British Columbia http://www.cchsbc.ca, Prof. Yu continues to serve on the Board of Directors and actively engages his UBC students in community history projects through CCHSBC.
 His essays are featured in two of the CCHSBC’s books, Tracing Memories, Finding Routes (2006) and Eating Stories: A Chinese Canadian and Aboriginal Potluck (2007), as well as in the introduction “1788” for CCHSBC’s documentary “Bamboo and Cedar” about engagements between Chinese Canadian and First Nations historically.

 Read more about the Chinese Head Tax Digitization project in a story by Lisa Stedman of the Vancouver Courier from September 29, 2006 and an essay written by Prof. Yu for Library Archives Canada’s online collection on Chinese Canadian history.
 See one of the results of a Geographic Information Systems project undertaken by Edith Tam, Maria Ho, and Jeremy Alexander students of Prof. Sally Hermansen of UBC Geography.
 Prof. Hermansen’s students mapped the destinations of Chinese Head Tax Payers between 1910 and 1923.